isomerpages/imh-smhc/_speakers-bio/Track Speakers/Dr James Cheong Siew Meng.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/SMHC 2025 Speakers/Speaker_Bio_Dr_James_Cheong.png">
 </div>
-<p><strong>Dr James Cheong</strong> is a Family Physician at C3 Family Clinic
+<p>Dr James Cheong is a Family Physician at C3 Family Clinic in Aljunied
-in Aljunied Crescent and serves as a Clinical Sub-Lead in the Central North Primary Care Network.
+Crescent and serves as a Clinical Sub-Lead in the Central North Primary Care Network.
 He is a Fellow at the Ministry of Health’s Office for Healthcare Transformation (MOHT), where he contributes beyond care to patients with mental health concerns, by developing mental health care protocols for Healthier SG and supporting broader national mental health efforts.
 <br>Dr. Cheong is a passionate advocate for medical education.
 He is a faculty
 member of the College of Family Physicians Singapore (CFPS) Ethics Faculty, MMed (Family Medicine) and Graduate Diploma in Family Medicine (GDFM) programmes.